NatLibFi/Skosify/README.rst

     skosify.infer.rdfs_classes(rdf)
     skosify.infer.rdfs_properties(rdf)

 See `the API Reference <http://skosify.readthedocs.io/en/latest/api.html>`_ for documentation of the public API of this module.
-Everything not listed there might change.
+Everything not listed there might change in a future version.

 Additional documentation can be found `in the GitHub project wiki <https://github.com/NatLibFi/Skosify/wiki>`_